isomerpages/moe-nanchiauhigh/_our-resources/Admission to NCHS/Direct School Admission Exercise.md

 High level of motivation and commitment to the talent areas, and in other academic and co-curricular programmes offered by the school<br>
 High level achievement and mastery in their chosen talent areas<br>
-Intellectual potential and ability to cope with the rigorous syllabus
+Intellectual potential and ability to cope with the rigorous syllabus&nbsp;